department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/_sitewide-epic.md

   - [ ] Revisions to existing Next templates
 - [ ] Vets-website (FE)
   - [ ] New React app or widget
-  - [ ] Revisions to existing apps, widgets, or templates
+  - [ ] Revisions to existing apps, widgets, templates, or styles
 - [ ] Collab Cycle - required for any new application, usability research, major architectural change to an existing product.
 If you're not sure, ask Governance team.

 ---